Phoebe3663/Zuurix.github.io/_posts/2017-11-02-tcl-new-date-and-new-name.md

 Before I get into details - the Cursed Legion game is going to have a different name.
 From now on I am going to refer to it as Legion of Eternity.

-Anyway, here's some bad news for those few who were waiting for my CCG - it's not going to be released for few more years.
+Anyway, bad news for those few who were waiting for my CCG - it's not going to be released for few more years.

 There are two main reasons why: